 To choose the best CB base antenna, you would need to know what you intend to use the antenna for (CB or Ham radio) and where you are going to place the antenna.

 In addition, you must also assess the quality of the antenna as this will determine if will last or not.
-Low quality CB base antennas usually use cheap materials that make them less durable.
+Low-quality CB base antennas usually use cheap materials that make them less durable.

-Reviews of 7 Best CB Base Antennas
+Reviews of 7 Best CB Base Station Antennas

-The Solarcon A-99 is one of the few and true high-gain fiberglass antennas you can find in the market today.
-It effortlessly powerful and it also doubles as one of the most versatile CB base antennas in its category.
+The Solarcon A-99 is one of the few and true high-gain fiberglass antennas you can find on the market today.
+It is effortlessly powerful and it also doubles as one of the most versatile CB base antennas in its category.
 This is because the antenna is ideal for both 10m and 11m amateur use.

-With an insulation that can withstand up to 14,500V, you will have less to worry about picking up unnecessary noises during transmission or getting lightning strikes.
+With insulation that can withstand up to 14,500V, you will have less to worry about picking up unnecessary noises during transmission or getting lightning strikes.
 In fact, you will hardly need a lightning arrestor.

 We equally found its heavy-duty mounting plate convenient since it enables the radio to withstand strong winds.
 Standing tall at 17.5 feet, any antenna would have lots of difficulty staying in an upright position whenever it gets too windy.

-The antenna is also easy to assemble since it comes in three sections which don't require a lot of effort fix.
+The antenna is also easy to assemble since it comes in three sections which don’t require a lot of effort to fix.

 Unlike the Solarcon A-99 which stands at 17.5 feet, this full 5/8 wave antenna is 24 feet long.
 It comes in three 8-feet pieces that are easy to assemble.
 You certainly won’t need a manual to assemble it.

-Other than that, it has a 5.1dBI gain and can supports a broad bandwidth.
+Other than that, it has a 5.1dBI gain and can support a broad bandwidth.
 The Solarcon IMAX-2000 performs exceptionally for bands that exceed traditional CB channels, and this means that you could practically have endless uses for it.